Mig0o0/Football-Application/README.md

 # Football Application

-As a part of proceeding a contract with freelance job, is to test the api we need to use, but finally we haven't chosen that one for our application because of the price of it's service, so finally, _i decided to publish the worked section that i test the api with._
+As a part of proceeding a contract with freelance job, this app made to test the api we need to use, but finally we haven't chosen that one for our application because of the price of it's service, so finally, _i decided to publish the worked section that i test the api with._

 ## Current Working Screen Details